jluttine/rofi-power-menu/README.md

 If confirmation isn't asked, the action is performed immediately.
 Although, that's probably not useful, it is possible.
 However, note that Rofi will still pop up a menu with no options available.
 It would be nice if Rofi would not appear at all if it wasn't given any choices.
+This works when running the accompanied stand-alone script `dmenu-power-menu`.

 ### `--dry-run`